-The Proteomics Facility offeres relative protein quantitation based on several different paradigms, including label-free expression analysis, isotope labeling expression analysis (iCAT or iTRAQ), and targeted protein expression.
+The Proteomics and Metabolomics Shared Resource offers relative protein quantitation based on several paradigms, including label-free expression analysis, isotope labeling expression analysis (iCAT or iTRAQ), and targeted protein expression.

-Open, unbiased ('omic) differential protein expression can be performed using label-free technology with MSE acquisition and IdentityE data processing, on any of our nanoacquity UPLC systems coupled to QTof mass spectrometers.
-For these experiments we recommend triplicate analysis of each biological replicate, to increase statistical significance of the peptide (and thus protein) fold-changes measured.
-This type of experiment can be extended to studies include protein expression as a function of time given an external stimuli or gene knockout, for instance.
-Label-free differential expression is only available on separations utilizing a single dimension of LC prior to MS/MS.
+Open, unbiased ('omic) differential protein expression can be performed using label-free technology with MSE acquisition and IdentityE data processing on any of our nanoacquity UPLC systems coupled to quadrupole time-of-flight (Q-ToF) mass spectrometers.
+For these experiments we recommend triplicate analysis of each biological replicate to increase statistical significance of the peptide (and thus protein) fold-changes measured.
+This type of experiment can be extended to studies including protein expression as a function of time given an external stimuli or gene knockout, for instance.
+Label-free differential expression is only available on separations utilizing a single dimension of liquid chromatography (LC) prior to tandem mass spectrometry (MS/MS).

-Open, unbiased ('omic) differential protein expression can also be performed using isotope labeling technology for parallel processing of up to 4 samples (iTRAQ 4-plex) within a single LC-MS/MS or LC/LC-MS/MS experiment.
-Data dependent acquisition on a QTof mass spectrometer and MASCOT database searching is used with isotope-labeling experiments.
+Open, unbiased ('omic) differential protein expression can also be performed using isotope labeling technology for parallel processing of up to four samples (iTRAQ 4-plex) within a single LC-MS/MS or LC/LC-MS/MS experiment.
+Data dependent acquisition on a Q-ToF mass spectrometer and MASCOT database searching is used with isotope-labeling experiments.
 Differential expression utilizing isotope labeling can be performed with either single dimension (LC-MS/MS) or multidimensional (LC/LC-MS/MS) separations.